yagmurs/AzureStackHCIonAzure/proof-of-concept-guide.md

 ### Deploy Azure Stack HCI using PowerShell and prepare cluster for Aks Hci deployment

-As mentioned earlier Azure Stack HCI deployment is highly simplified into a wizard.
-To run wizard run following PowerShell or switch to Deploy-AzsHciCluster.ps1 script in the ISE.
-Following cmdlet will guide you through the steps required to be completed for Azure Stack HCI cluster deployment and preparation for Aks Hci deployment.
+As mentioned earlier Azure Stack HCI deployment is simplified into a wizard with the provided modules in the repository for the sake of abstraction to run PoC.
+Run following PowerShell cmdlet or switch to **Deploy-AzsHciCluster.ps1** script tab in the ISE.
+Once run following cmdlet will guide you through the steps required to complete for Azure Stack HCI cluster deployment and preparation for Aks Hci deployment.

+Following set of topics will be prompted.
+(During the first run default option can be used, by pressing Enter or selecting zero)

+* Cleanup VMs options (optional for first time)
+* Install roles and features options
+* Azure Stack HCI network configuration options
+* Disk clean up options (optional for first time)
+* Cluster setup options
+* Prepare Azure Stack HCI VMs for Aks Hci pre-requsites

 ```powershell